philsturgeon/phil.tech/src/content/tech-climate.md

 💯🌳 [DigitalHumani](https://digitalhumani.com/) - A "Reforestation as a Service" API for planting trees with zero fees taken, as it's entirely run by volunteers.

+☁️💀 [OpenAQ](https://docs.openaq.org) - One in Eight deaths in the world is due to poor air quality, and these folks help track measurements all over the world.
+Find out what your air quality is, make your smart home shut the windows when it's terrible, or maybe decide to not go for a run if its deadly out.

 🚘🔋 [Tom Tom Maps API](https://developer.tomtom.com/use-cases/ev-route-planning) - Speed up the transition to electric vehicles by creating routes which take range and charging requirements into account.

 🖥💨 [MyClimate Emission APIs](https://connect.myclimate.org/api-overview) - APIs for calculating emissions from driving, flights, cruise ships (please just don't go on cruise ships!), and for estimates of a whole company based on buildings, employee mobility, food, beverages, and supplies.